MichaelCurrin/node-project-template/docs/template-notes/customization.md

         ```
     - Or add an `eslintConfig` field to [package.json](/package.json).
 - [ ] Update ignore file.
-    - If you use Yarn, add :
+    - If you use Yarn, take out `npm-debug.log*` and add:
         ```
         yarn-debug.log*
         yarn-error.log*